gregjoy1/redical/docs/commands/rdcl.evi_query.md

 ## Return value

-`RDCL.CAL_QUERY` returns a multi dimensional [array](https://redis.io/docs/reference/protocol-spec/#arrays) of string replies for each event instance returned by the query.
+`RDCL.EVI_QUERY` returns a multi dimensional [array](https://redis.io/docs/reference/protocol-spec/#arrays) of string replies for each event instance returned by the query.

 This is comprised of two nested arrays:
 * The first highlights the utilised ordering attributes of the event instance